Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Map/GenerateOfflineMapWithOverrides/readme.md

 ## How to use the sample

-1. Click on "Generate Offline Map (Overrides)".
-2. Adjust the min/max levelIds to be taken offline for the Streets basemap.
+1. Adjust the min/max levelIds to be taken offline for the Streets basemap.
-3. Set the buffer distance for the streets basemap.
+2. Set the buffer distance for the streets basemap.
-4. Choose whether to include the System Valves and Service Connections layers.
+3. Choose whether to include the System Valves and Service Connections layers.
-5. Specify the minimum flow rate for the features from the Hydrant layer.
+4. Specify the minimum flow rate for the features from the Hydrant layer.
-6. Use the button to start the job.
+5. Use the button to start the job.
-7. Wait for the progress bar to indicate that the task has completed.
+6. Wait for the progress bar to indicate that the task has completed.
 The offline map will then be displayed.

 # How it works